iredmail/iRedAPD/README.md

-iRedAPD is a sub-project of iRedMail project. http://www.iredmail.org/

 # About

-iRedAPD is a simple Postfix policy daemon.
+* iRedAPD is a simple Postfix policy server.
+* iRedAPD is a part of iRedMail project. http://www.iredmail.org/

 # Authors & Contributors